uktrade/export-opportunities/README.md

   * **Uploaders** can add new opportunities and edit ones they created
   * **Publishers** can additionally publish opportunities so they appear on the site.
   * **Administrators** can also manage editor accounts.

+### License

+MIT licensed.
+See the bundled LICENSE file for more details.